Leveraging intermediate resonances to probe CP violation at colliders: Numerical study

-In Fig.~\ref{fig:mt_asym} we illustrate two-dimensional asymmetry distributions between the CP and CP-conjugate states for the background (leftmost panel) and the signal for $\theta_{S_1}=\pi/2$ (middle panel) and $\theta_{S_1}=3\pi/2$ (rightmost panel), corresponding to the minimum and maximum asymmetry values from Sec.~\ref{ssec:valid}.
-Note that by-eye, the distinction between these two signal phase assignments is minor.
+In Fig.~\ref{fig:mt_asym} we illustrate two-dimensional asymmetry distributions between the two charge states for the background (leftmost panel) and the signal for $\theta_{S_1}=\pi/2$ (middle panel) and $\theta_{S_1}=3\pi/2$ (rightmost panel), corresponding to the minimum and maximum asymmetry values from Sec.~\ref{ssec:valid}.
+Visually, the difference between these two signal phase assignments is subtle.
 From Fig~\ref{fig:SigandBG} we observe that the averaged asymmetry is shifted overall between these two phases, but the details revealing the influence of the two pole structures is challenging to distinguish between these two samples.
 A more sophisticated analysis may enable the ability to enable a more careful spectroscopic study, particularly through the implementation of cuts around projected signal regions which may be utilized to enhance the asymmetry.